Stories, updates, insights, and original analysis from The Planetary Society.

 Before the State of the Union address, Bill Nye and Planetary Society staff met with sixteen sitting members of Congress.
 At each meeting they had the opportunity to talk about the importance of space exploration and scientific research.

-Bill Nye, CEO of The Planetary Society, has some suggestions for staying safe during next week's solar eclipse.
+Bill Nye, CEO of The Planetary Society, has some suggestions for staying safe during a solar eclipse.

 The Planetary Society is joining the March for Science.
 Bill Nye is serving as an honorary co-chair, and our organization is an official partner.
 Here's why we're marching, and how to join us.